 - Start to blend chilled prawns in blender for 2-3 minutes or until they become a very smooth paste.

-- Remove the paste from the blender, transfer it to a bowl and cover the surface of the paste by plastic wrap.
-Remember to cover the surface of the paste instead of covering the bowl only.
-Return it to freezer again in 10 minutes to chill it completely after being blended.
+- After blending, remove the paste from the blender and transfer it to a bowl.
+Cover the surface of the paste with plastic wrap, making sure to directly cover the paste itself rather than just covering the bowl.
+Place it back in the freezer for another 10 minutes to chill it completely after blending.

 Step 3.
 Mixing with egg white and tapioca starch

-- Use a fork (or spoon) to quickly mix the shrimp until you get a smooth mixture.
-Keep in mind that you should do every step with very chilled prawns.
+- Use a fork or spoon to quickly mix the shrimp until you achieve a smooth mixture.
+Remember to maintain the chilled temperature throughout the process.

 Step 4.
 Shaping

-- To prevent the paste from sticking, transfer the paste into a fat plate and cover the surface with plastic wrap.
-Use your hands to shape it to a leave.
-Finally, use a chopstick or a stick to shape the veins of a leave.
-I also decorated a bit with pandan extract.
+- To prevent the paste from sticking, transfer it onto a flat plate and cover the surface with plastic wrap.
+Then, use your hands to shape it into a leaf-like form.
+Lastly, use a chopstick or a stick to create the veins on the leaf.

 Step 4.
 Dropping into hot pot

-- When you eat homemade Prawn Paste with hotpot, spoon the paste and drop in boiling hotpot broth.
-It will be easily and quickly cooked in only 3 minutes.
-Once cooked, the balls of prawn paste float to the surface of the broth.
+- When enjoying homemade Prawn Paste with hotpot, use a spoon to portion out the paste and drop it into the boiling hotpot broth.
+It will cook quickly in just 3 minutes.
+Once cooked, the prawn paste balls will float to the surface of the broth.
+You can dip the prawn paste in any type of hot pot broth, vegan or non-vegan, depending on your taste preferences.

-- Enjoy it with other ingredients such as vegetables, fresh prawn, beef, clams or squid.
+- Enjoy it alongside other ingredients like vegetables, fresh prawns, beef, clams, or squid.

 Notes